The Best Ancient Roman Colosseum Complete Planning Guide

 This massive elliptical structure is four stories high and approximately 620 x 513 feet.
 It has 80 entrances and exits, which is something to think about if you have ever been to a modern stadium and waited more than 30 minutes to exit because of the crowds.
 To compare the size to football or more appropriately baseball stadiums of today, the Colosseum could hold around 50K spectators and that is approximately the same size as Yankee Stadium, which can hold up to 54K fans.
 It is an impressive size, but American football still wins, with Cowboys Stadium holding up to 80k spectators.

-What Is Inside The Colosseum?
+What Is Inside The Ancient Colosseum Today?

 Below the Colosseum floor there are the remains of numerous rooms and underground passages.
 There were trap doors and elevators used to launch the animals and gladiators onto the main floor.
 Pulley systems were also used to raise and lower scenery used for elaborate battle reenactments.
 There is even an elaborate drainage system that was used to flood the arena and reenact naval battles with specially trained swimming horses and bulls.